Nazeeefa/Dinoflagellates/README.md

 The repository is a part of a study that aims to understand the effects of salinity in Dinoflagellates' species at expression level.
-The project is being carried out at [Rengefors lab](https://rengeforslab.org/).
+The project was carried out at [Rengefors lab](https://rengeforslab.org/).

 ### Files: